matteogrechi/matteogrechi.github.io/_posts/2022-08-03-OptimalTrajectory.md

 For the sake of simplicity let's consider the case of a point mass moving in 3D space that needs to go from a point A with an initial velocity $\vec v_A$ to a point B with a final velocity $\vec v_B$ in time T.

 Note: with some fantasy, the discussed case can be linked to the case of motion planning of a quadcopter drone.
-Unfortunately, in the latter, the discussion is more complicated due to more complex nature of the quadcopter.
+Unfortunately, in the latter, the discussion is more complicated due to the more complex nature of the quadcopter.
 However, the following results, can be used as a sub-optimal approximation.

 Before continuing solving the problem assume: